 Yes.
 Section 3503 of the CARES Act allows an institution to transfer up to 100 percent of its unexpended Federal Work-Study (FWS) allocation into its FSEOG funds (but not from FSEOG to FWS) during the period of the COVID-19 qualifying emergency.
 This includes unexpended initial and supplemental FWS fund allocations for the 2019-20, 2020-21, and 2021-22 award years, and likely at least some portion of the 2022-23 award year.
-Per the U.S. Department of Education (ED), this ability to transfer FWS into FSEOG applies through the end of the payment period that includes the end date for the federally declared emergency related to COVID-19.
-See AskRegs Q&A, When Do the Various Title IV COVID-19 Flexibilities and Waivers End?
+According to the August 1, 2022 Electronic Announcement, for the 2022-23 award year, a school can transfer FWS to FSEOG through the end of the payment period that includes the end date for the national emergency or June 30, 2023, whichever is earliest.

 Institutions are then allowed to use any portion of their FSEOG allocation, including any funds transferred from FWS as noted above, to award regular FSEOG, Emergency FSEOG, or both.
 If the school awards the funds as regular FSEOG awards, regular FSEOG awarding rules in 34 CFR Part 676 and Volume 6 of the FSA Handbook continue to apply.
 If the school uses these funds to award Emergency FSEOG to students, special relaxed rules apply.
 See AskRegs Knowledgebase Q&A, How Can Schools Use Campus-Based Funds As Emergency Aid?